We understand that mistakes happen despite our best efforts.

 - The action you would like us to take.

-If you would like some assistance to make your complaint, please contact DPCStateGovComplaints@sa.gov.au.
+If you are not sure whether your complaint or feedback relates to DPC or would like some assistance to make your complaint, please contact DPCStateGovComplaints@sa.gov.au.
 This could include helping you to:

 - find useful information for the complaint

 - work out what outcomes you would like

 - tell us if there is anything we need to know about you and your situation, for example, that you’d prefer to speak with a woman or a man or someone from your community.

 Once you have lodged your complaint, you will receive an acknowledgement that includes a reference number.

 We may also contact you to confirm or clarify the information you have provided.

 We will contact you as soon as we have completed the investigation.